felixn/stalwart-website/content/en/smtp/_index.md

 type: docs
 ---

-## Stalwart JMAP Server
+## Stalwart SMTP Server

 Stalwart SMTP is a modern SMTP server developed in Rust with a focus on security, speed, and extensive configurability.
-It features built-in DMARC, DKIM, SPF and ARC support for message and sender authentication, strong transport security through DANE, MTA-STS, SMTP TLS reporting and offers great flexibility and customization thanks to its configurable rules and native support for Sieve scripts.
+It features built-in DMARC, DKIM, SPF and ARC support for message authentication, strong transport security through DANE, MTA-STS and SMTP TLS reporting, and offers great flexibility and customization thanks to its dynamic configuration rules and native support for Sieve scripts.

 Key features: